 a.
-The significant accounting policies and computation methods used in preparing the interim financial information are consistent with those used in preparing the 2017 annual financial statements, except for section b to this note and to the following:
+The significant accounting policies and computation methods used in preparing the interim financial information are consistent with those used in preparing the 2017 annual financial statements, except for the following:

 Income tax in interim periods is recognized based on management's best estimate of the weighted average annual income tax rate expected.